cognesy/instructor-php/README.md

 ![image](./docs/img/extraction.gif)

 ## Feature highlights

+### Core features

 - Get structured responses from LLM inference
+- Validation of returned data
+- Automated retries in case of errors when LLM responds with invalid data

+### Flexible inputs

+- Process various types of input data: text, series of chat messages or images
 - 'Structured-to-structured' processing - provide object or array as an input and get object with the results of inference back
+- Demonstrate examples to improve the quality of inference

+### Customizable outputs

+- Define response data model the way to need: type-hinted classes, JSON Schema arrays, or dynamically define your data shapes with Structures
 - Customize prompts and retry prompts
- - Process various types of input data: text, series of chat messages or images
+- Use attributes or PHP DocBlocks to provide additional instructions for LLM
+- Customize response model processing by providing your own implementation of schema, deserialization, validation and transformation interfaces

+### Sync and streaming support

 - Receive synchronous or streaming responses
 - Get partial updates & stream completed sequence items

- - Automate validation & retries
- - Define response data model the way to need: type-hinted classes, JSON Schema arrays, or dynamically define your data shapes with Structures
- - Use attributes or PHP DocBlocks to provide additional instructions for LLM
- - Customize response model processing by providing your own implementation of schema, deserialization, validation and transformation interfaces
- - Demonstrate examples to improve the quality of inference
+### Observability

+- Get detailed insight into internal processing via events

+### Support for multiple LLMs / API providers

 - Use multiple LLM API providers (incl.
 OpenAI,  Anthropic, Cohere, Azure, Groq, Mistral, Anyscale, Fireworks AI, Ollama, OpenRouter, Together AI)
 - Use local models with Ollama

- - Get detailed insight into internal processing via events
+### Documentation and examples

 - Learn more from growing documentation and 50+ cookbooks